opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 $ npm run dev                                       # start the app in development mode
 ```

 These instructions apply to any Svelte project you'd like to convert to TypeScript.
-Just take into account that Svelte community is constantly improving Svelte TypeScript suppport, so you should run `npm update` to take advantage of the latest changes.
+Just take into account that Svelte community is constantly improving Svelte TypeScript support, so you should run `npm update` to take advantage of the latest changes.

 > Note: if you find any trouble working with TypeScript from a Svelte application, have a look at this [troubleshooting/FAQ section](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/typescript.md#troubleshooting--faq) about TypeScript support.

 As we said before, TypeScript is a superset of JavaScript, so your application will run without modifications.
 In this case you will be running a regular JavaScript application with TypeScript support enabled, but without taking advantage of any of the features that TypeScript provides.
 You can now start adding types progressively.

 Once you have TypeScript configured, you can start using it from a Svelte component by just adding a `<script lang='ts'>` at the beginning of the `script` section.
 To use it from regular JavaScript files, just change the file extension from `.js` to `.ts`.
+Don't forget to also update the corresponding `import` statements.

 > Note: using TypeScript in the HTML markup section [is not supported yet](https://github.com/sveltejs/svelte/issues/4701).
 You'll have to use JavaScript from the markup, and TypeScript in the `<script lang='ts'>` section.